Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Thyreophora (Armored Dinosaurs)

 Thyreophora was a branch of ornithischian dinosaurs.
 Thyreophora means ‘shield bearers’.
-Another name for this group is ‘armored dinosaurs’.
+Another name given to this group is ‘armored dinosaurs’.

 Thyreophorans were heavily armored with thick skin and rows of plates running along their bodies.
 Many were further protected by spikes and tail clubs.